th2-net/remotehand/Readme.txt

 Alternatively, you can make RemoteHand connect to ClearTH to serve further requests: java -jar remotehand.jar -tcpclient

 In this mode RemoteHand connects to ClearTH via TCP/IP.
-ClearTH after that can trigger Remotehand to operate using connected socket.
+ClearTH after that can trigger RemoteHand to operate using connected socket.
 RemoteHand will use "Host" and "Port" settings from config.ini to connect to.